Gap year costs and funding - advice on saving, budgeting and getting paid during your year out.

 “Take into account where in the world you are travelling to and always overestimate.
 Balance this against the amount of time you will be working - here or abroad, and any savings you already have.
 Most gap year work is low paid as you will be doing unskilled jobs and usually for just a short amount of time,” she explains.

-“Make sure you allow plenty of time to fundraise for your gap year,” continues Lorraine Roadnight, Raleigh International.
+“Make sure you allow plenty of time to fundraise for your gap year,” continues a Raleigh International spokesperson.
 “Work out what you need to live on and make sure you look for any hidden costs such as visas, vaccinations and kit.

 “Living costs vary from country to country so do your research beforehand to make sure you don’t get caught out.
 If you are going with an organised scheme find out how much it will cost and what is included in this cost.
 If they are a charity like Raleigh International you will be able to fundraise the money you need.”